 Pack your bags and make plans to explore these Muskogee favorites.

-As the city’s ‘crown jewel,’ Honor Heights Park spans 132 acres and offers fun for the entire family throughout the year.
+As the city’s ‘crown jewel,’ Honor Heights Park spans 132 acres and offers fun for the entire family.
 The park features picnic areas, trails, fully accessible fishing docks, a playground and splash pad, open play areas and tennis courts.

-Be sure to come back in spring for the Azalea Festival.
-Every April, the park’s 30,000 azaleas in 625 varieties are in full bloom and celebrated throughout the festival’s events, including a chili cook-off, arts and crafts show, 5K and Fun Run and live music venues.
+In April, visitors can experience an explosion of spring during the park’s annual Azalea Festival.
+The park’s 30,000 azaleas in 625 varieties are in full bloom and celebrated throughout the festival’s events, including a chili cook-off, parade, 5K and Fun Run and live music venues.

 Beyond its seasonal celebrations, Muskogee’s cultural richness includes honoring Oklahoma’s musical legacy.
 The Oklahoma Music Hall of Fame pays tribute to the many Oklahomans who have impacted musical culture.